AlGepe/OmniSnippets_JS/docs/stdCustomJS/customMsg.rst

 Custom Message in Calculator
 =============================

-This is an example in which we will show a custom text message in the calculator, like in the example shown below:
+In this example we will show a custom text message in the calculator.
+The result will look something like this:

 .. figure:: dynamicMsgMain.png
     :scale: 70%